 As it is mainly the relatively untouched northern areas of the GBR affected, it is unlikely that run-off is the cause.
 The current bleaching decreases towards the south, flowing on the north-to-south counter-clockwise current from Vanuatu, and becoming depleted in the process.
-Upstream undersea volcanic activity around Vanuatu produces toxic H2S (Chapter 4a, Cyclone Pam), in time oxidising to sulphuric acid, which may also be a concern; Chapter 5 shows acidity produced by CO2 is not.
+Upstream undersea volcanic activity around Vanuatu produces toxic H2S (Chapter 4a, Cyclone Pam), in time oxidising to sulphuric acid, lowering pH, but less toxic at that level.
+Chapter 5 shows the small acidity produced by CO2 is not a concern.

 What is AGW’s agenda given that both Anthropogenic GW and “Ocean Acidity” can so easily be dismissed by real scientific investigation?
 Is it a hoax?

 [01March 2016: This step of self-publishing has been necessary as journals seem to have an aversion to publishing articles contrary to the current AGW dogma.

 For example, I sent what is now Chapter One and its Addendum to Nature Climate Change (email receipt of submission1023 PM, 11Dec2014).
 EIGHT minutes later (1031 PM) I received a written rejection by a sub-editor!
 That’s not even enough time to have read past the first page’s title.
 Nor enough time to solve the geometric problem inherent in #2a of the Addendum.)